numpy/numpy/doc/neps/nep-0031-uarray.rst

 The need for an opt-in module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The need for an opt-in module is realised because of a few reasons:
+The need for an opt-in module is realized because of a few reasons:

 * There are parts of the API (like `numpy.asarray`) that simply cannot be
   overridden due to incompatibility concerns with C/Cython extensions, however,